lancetipton/composer-wysiwyg/README.md

           static: {},
         },

-        // Offsets the editor pop-up relative to the cursor - ( Pop Up Only )
+        // Offsets the editor pop-up relative to the cursor - ( Pop Editor )
         offset: {
           x: 0,
           y: 35